Daniel Derksen

 Health Sciences Innovation Building (HSIB) Room 976

-Dr. Derksen was born in Phoenix, attended the UArizona for both his B.S.
+Dr. Derksen was born in Phoenix, attended U of A for both his B.S.
 (1979) and M.D.
-(1984) degrees, completed his family medicine residency at the University of New Mexico (1987), and served on the UNM School of Medicine faculty for 25 years.
-He returned to the UArizona in 2012.
-In 2018 he was awarded the UNM Napolitano Alumni Award and in 2019 the UArizona College of Medicine Alumnus of the Year.
+(1984) degrees, did his family medicine residency at the University of New Mexico (1987) where he was then on the faculty for 25 years, before returning to U of A in 2012.
+In 2018 he received the Leonard M. Napolitano PhD, UNM Alumni Award and was the 2019 U of A COM-T Alumnus of the Year.